TomasVolko/VBA-content/VBA/Language-Reference-VBA/articles/doloop-statement.md

 Check = True: Counter = 0 ' Initialize variables.
 Do ' Outer loop.
  Do While Counter < 20 ' Inner loop.
   Counter = Counter + 1 ' Increment Counter.

   If Counter = 10 Then ' If condition is True.
    Check = False ' Set value of flag to False.
    Exit Do ' Exit inner loop.
   End If
+ Loop
- LoopLoop Until Check = False ' Exit outer loop immediately.
+Loop Until Check = False ' Exit outer loop immediately.

 ```